Music Monday: July 31, 2023

 I know we are in a serious situation, but I need a break from the gloom, doom and bullying by way of hoarding.
 Music has always been my refuge and watching those beautiful Italians singing to each other from their balconies reaffirmed my belief that music is the answer.
 So until the old normal returns, I am going to share a song I listen to that helps me escape the current state of things, if only for a few minutes each day.
 And if this helps anyone else, even better.

 As my rock heroes get older, I have noticed a growing and somewhat disturbing trend for them to tell their stories in a documentary.
 My guess is if they do it while they are alive they will be able to control the narrative.
 I get that.
 Does the movie reveal things you never knew?
 Yes.
 For example, in “Eric Clapton: Life In 12 Bars”, I learned that when he and his band, Cream, came to America in 1967 to record it was in the hallowed halls of Atlantic Records.
 He saw people like Otis Redding and Aretha Franklin coming and going.
-In fact, he sat in on a rehearsal session with her and her band.
+In fact, Clapton sat in on a rehearsal session with her and her band.
 I never knew that (and, oh my God, wow!!!
 Just imagining the three of them in the same building at once…swoon!).
 I enjoyed discovering that.
 And the audio and pictures of Clapton with Duane Allman & Jimi Hendrix are gold.

 I did not need to see, however, all the clips of him drinking so excessively and taking drugs.
 His battles with addiction are well documented (his 2007 book, “Clapton: The Autobiography” came out the same year his ex-wife Pattie Boyd released hers).
 Message received.
 He was an addict.
 But he has been sober 33 years which is basically a footnote at the end of the movie.
 Watching a man I worship, love & admire in such a painful self-destructive place that he snorted cocaine from a switch blade was not only unnecessary, it seemed purely exploitive.
 The director, a friend of Clapton’s, already included a number of clips of him using the drug without the knife.
 She made no mention of the movies he’s been in (“Tommy”, “Hail!
 Hail!
 Rock ‘n’ Roll”, “Blues Brothers 2000”) & basically skipped over his career in the 1980’s, too.
 I was hoping to see behind the scenes clips of him making videos (he was a staple on MTV & VH1), or at the Live Aid show or anything else from such a prolific decade of his.
 I still recommend it if you have not seen it since this is Clapton, after all.
 But just know it is a very hard watch which Clapton himself has stated in several interviews about the film.